National Museum of the United States Air Force: Other exhibits and attractions

 The third building houses post-Cold War era planes such as the Northrop Grumman B-2 Spirit stealth bomber (test aircraft), the Lockheed F-117 Nighthawk stealth ground attack aircraft and others.

-The fourth building has four galleries,Presidential, Research and Development, Space and Global Reach, housing more than 70 aircraft, missiles, and space vehicles.
+The fourth building has four galleries, Presidential, Research and Development, Space and Global Reach, housing more than 70 aircraft, missiles, and space vehicles.
 Also in the fourth building is an enlarged educational outreach area with three science, technology, engineering and math (STEM) Learning Nodes.
 Previously these collections were housed in an annex facility on Area B of Wright-Patterson Air Force Base (the former Wright Field).
 Because the annex was physically located on the base itself, museum guests were required to go through additional security checks before taking museum buses to the hangar.

 The museum owns other USAF aircraft, including former U.S. Army Air Service, USAAC or USAAF aircraft, that are on loan to other aerospace museums in the United States and overseas, as well as those on permanent static display at various U.S. Air Force installations and tenant activities worldwide, and at Air Force Reserve and Air National Guard installations across the United States.
 Most of these loaned aircraft duplicate aircraft exhibited by the museum.
 These other aircraft remain the property of the Department of the Air Force and are typically identified at these locations as being "On Loan from the National Museum of the U.S. Air Force."
 The museum's staff has very high standards for the restoration and quality of care of loaned assets and has, in the past, revoked these loans when it was deemed that these other museums did not have the resources to properly care for an artifact.
 This happened in the case of the famous Boeing B-17 Flying Fortress, Memphis Belle.

 For an additional fee, guests can view aviation- and space-oriented films in a large format theater interspersed primarily with other documentaries.
 In 2013, the Air Force Museum Theater was upgraded from IMAX to digital 3D.
 The renovation included a new stage, theater seats, and a new theater screen to support a broader range of programming—including educational presentations, live broadcasts and expanded documentary choices.
 It also included a 7.1 surround-sound system, audio devices for the hearing or visually impaired, and personal closed captioning systems.

 Air Force Museum Foundation

 The Air Force Museum Foundation is a private, non-profit organization that supports the mission and goals of the National Museum of the U.S. Air Force.

+Also, donating to the National U.S. Air Force Museum is allowed.